CassandreChandelier/enseash/README.md

 input data and if it was "exit", quit the code.
 Moreover, we had an instruction to quit the shell in the case where the user pressed the key "<ctrl>+d"

+## Question 4

+We use the functions WIFEXITED which returns a boolean (true if the son finished or false if it didn't).
+Then, we use WEXITSTATUS which returns the exit code only if WIFEXITED returns true.
+For returning the signal, we do the same with two others functions.
+WIFSIGNALED returns true if the son end because of a signal and WTERMSIG returns the number of the signal that caused the end of the son.